Toilet Gurgling or Bubbling? Here’s What to Do

 plunging toilet lg

 Arm yourself with a toilet plunger and make your way to the toilet.
-Before you start plunging away, cover all drain areas-kitchen sinks, tubs, and shower drains with duct tape.
-Sealing all the drains will keep the air from escaping, as the idea here is to force the air in the pipes through your toilet.
+Before you begin, use duct tape to cover all drain areas, like kitchen sinks and tubs.
+To keep the air in the pipes, seal the drains and force it through your toilet.

 • Place the plunger over the hole at the bottom of the toilet, push it down, and then pull it up.